npinochet/castle/GDD.md

 * A garden/jungle: As the years passed, plants can grow limitless.
 * A Library housing mindless intellectuals who worship books.

+### Possible themes
+* Time
+    * The inmortality rite is performed by freeing one's first sin, and manipulate time (freeze it).
+What you collect is the game (souls) are "time cristals".
+Which let you level up (?).

+### Loose ideas
+* There are humans that managed to free themselfs of the first sin, though a rite, which grant them inmortality, these humans became like gods in the kingdom.
+* The king of the castle is one of these "gods".
+While his governance some major event happened where the wisdom of becaming inmortal leaked, making everyone in the castle inmortal.
+That's when an outside god placed a barrier on the castle and let all it's inhabitants prisioned.
+* There was a person who didn't use the wisdom to became inmortal, which let him die and was later became like a saint and prophet for one of the covenants which named him "the first death".
+This covenant seeks a way to undo the rite somehow and become sinners again.

 #### Imposed limitations
 * Must have at most 3 areas, presenting one covenant/group per area.
 * At least 3 enemies types per area.
 (3x3 = 9 enemies).